kmerckae/panda_safe_hrc_tutorial/source/AI/data.rst

 .. image:: ./images/rgb_pointcloud_0.png
     :width: 600

-* Here are the outputs of rgb_pointcloud_saver:

-    * 2 .jpg files:

-        left and right images from the ZED2 camera

-    * 1 .pcd file:

-        colored 3D binary point cloud

-    * 1 .json file:

 Do not forget to move the camera between two pictures, but when taking a picture do not move the camera or the picture will be blurry.

 Different files saved